koinos/koinos-docs/docs/architecture/smart-contracts.md

 ## Entry points

 To inform the blockchain which function you are calling within a smart contract an entry point is provided.
 The Koinos Blockchain Framework will take the request, whether it is a read or write, load up the contract and pass the entry point as a parameter.
-The main function will then instantiate the contract class or execute procedurally and execute the corresponding code whether it a member function or inline code.
+The main function will then instantiate the contract class or execute procedurally and execute the corresponding code whether it is a member function or inline code.
 Entry points come in two flavors: read and write.

 ### Read-only entry points